Administrative Procedure 5015

 - registration or enrollment in a course offered by any college in the District for any term commencing on or after January 1, 2002,

 The initial residency classification will be made at the time the student applies for admission.
-Students may file residency questionnaire forms through the third week of the semester to request a review of their residency status.
+Students may file residency questionnaire forms by the third week of the semester (Census day) to request a review of their residency status.
 Final residency determination is made by the Dean of Enrollment Services or designee.
 Students may appeal the decision.

 Assembly Bill 540 (AB540)